Are you interested in teaching a skill at SkyEarth?

 Willow now uses archery as a meditation, she’s thrilled to share her life long knowledge to the SkyEarth family

-Ash Wiecek has been cooking at SkyEarth for years.
-This year she’ll be teaching for us!
-She is a homeschooling mom, homesteader, naturalist, farm-to-table chef, local and slow food entrepreneur, horticulturist, herbalist, and forager.
-Life forever changed for her in 2011 when her son was diagnosed with a rare genetic condition that was healed through supporting his body with proper nutrition rather than conventional medical treatment.
-From this point on, her priorities changed and grew into educating others on how food and plants can be a natural medicine to support them in the journey through life as well.
-Her passions include connecting other humans, especially tiny humans, with the natural world around us.
-As an educator at Greenbriar Community School, she loves teaching others to grow, produce, and process food and plant medicine in relation to their nutritional needs and overall health/lifestyle.
-She also feels that living within community is a big part of raising and supporting our children and helping to heal the world from trauma.
-She thoroughly enjoys working with people to build strong relationships to themselves and others through nature and community.
-Her current projects include operating the Greenbriar Community Garden and her new start-up herbalism apothecary: Full Circle Botanicals.
-She lives, works and thrives with her family in an off-grid homestead nestled in the woods at Greenbriar’s surrounding intentional community.
+Ash Wiecek is an educator, homesteader, chef, local and slow food entrepreneur, horticulturist, and herbalist.
+Life forever changed for her in 2011 when their son was diagnosed with a rare genetic condition that was healed through supporting his body with proper nutrition rather than conventional medical treatment.
+From this point on, her priorities changed and grew into educating others on how food, plants, and the organic microcosm around us can be natural medicine to support them in their journey through life as well.
+As an educator working with several non-profit organizations, she loves teaching others to grow, produce, and process food and plant medicine in relation to their nutrition and overall health/lifestyle.
+She thoroughly enjoys working with people to build strong relationships with themselves and others through nature and community.
+Her current projects include the administration of the Art of the Seas nonprofit organization, designing, building, and operating community garden and permaculture spaces, teaching homesteading classes, and cooking for friends & family.
+She lives, works, and thrives with her family in an off-grid homestead nestled in the woods of Central Texas.
+The Wieceks will be embarking on a new journey this year in learning to homestead on the ocean in South Florida.

 Jonathan Burton is an outdoorsman, brand ambassador/influencer and wilderness skills instructor, that loves to share a campfire with anyone who would welcome him.